-- 35. During the Third Evaluation Round, 2003-2004, 97 recommendations were issued in the area of supply reduction, comprising 19% of the total recommendations issued in the Hemisphere.
-This area included an evaluation of the progress made by countries in fulfilling the assigned recommendations on the subjects of drug production and alternative development, and control of pharmaceutical products and chemical substances. - 36.
-As shown in Figure 3.4, there is a high degree of compliance with recommendations on illicit crops and alternative development, with 10 out of 19 recommendations implemented.
-Most of these are relevant to the implementation of systems to determine the surface area of illicit crops in the countries and to monitor the appearance of new crops. - 37.
+As shown in Chart 3.4, there is a high degree of compliance with recommendations covering illicit crop cultivation and alternative development, with 10 out of 19 recommendations implemented.
+Most of these are relevant to the implementation of systems to determine the surface area of illicit crops in the countries and to monitor the appearance of new crops.

 In addition to this high level of compliance by member countries, the progress observed in this Round relative to previous evaluation rounds should be noted.
-In the Second Round, three of the 16 recommendations issued on this subject were implemented; in other words, the rate of compliance rose from 19% in the Second Round to 53% in the current Round. - 38.
+In the Second Round, three of the 16 recommendations issued on this subject were implemented; in other words, the rate of compliance rose from 19% in the Second Round to 53% in the current Round.

 The degree of fulfillment in the area of control of pharmaceutical products and chemical substances is lower.
 It should be clarified that, although the control of pharmaceutical products and of chemical substances were addressed separately for the first time in the MEM process during this Round, many of the recommendations issued in these subchapters applied to both issues, since in some countries of the Hemisphere the control of both falls under the purview of a single institution.
 Similarly, it can be observed that compliance trends in these two areas follow a similar pace although it is striking that implementation has not begun for 30% of the recommendations issued on controlled chemical substances.

-- 39. One of the possible causes of the failure to comply relates to the nature of the recommendations.
+One of the possible causes of the failure to comply relates to the nature of the recommendations.
 Many of them are based on updating laws, regulations, and applicable sanctions to strengthen control measures for pharmaceutical products and chemical substances.
 Such actions rarely can be carried out in the short term and progress in this regard might be apparent in future evaluation rounds.
-The adaptation of legal frameworks to improve control often comes up against barriers because industry associations and other consumers of controlled chemical inputs believe that stricter regulations may cause more impediments in production processes. - 40.
+The adaptation of legal frameworks to improve control often comes up against barriers because industry associations and other consumers of controlled chemical inputs believe that stricter regulations may cause more impediments in production processes.

 Another recurring type of recommendation on these two subjects relates to the establishment of mechanisms to evaluate the effectiveness of controls established by countries to prevent the diversion of pharmaceutical products and chemical substances.
-The implementation of such evaluation mechanisms faces serious difficulties in terms of financial, human, and technical resources, as well as methodologies that make it difficult to elicit real assessments of the outcomes achieved. - 41.
-Compared to the Second Evaluation Round, the pace of compliance has slowed in the area of control of pharmaceutical products and chemical substances, dropping from 33% (in both areas) in 2003, to 20% and 24% in the Third Evaluation Round, respectively.
-While it was clear during the Second Round that this represented one of the weakest areas in the Hemisphere, the total number of recommendations issued climbed from 51 to 78 in the present round, while the rate of compliance decreased. - 42.
+The implementation of such evaluation mechanisms faces serious difficulties in terms of financial, human, and technical resources, as well as methodologies that make it difficult to elicit real assessments of the outcomes achieved.

+Compared to the Second Evaluation Round, the pace of compliance has slowed in the area of control of pharmaceutical products and chemical substances, dropping from 33% (in both areas), to 20% and 24% in the Third Evaluation Round, respectively.
+While it was clear during the Second Round that this represented one of the weakest areas in the Hemisphere, the total number of recommendations issued climbed from 51 to 78 in the present Round, while the rate of compliance decreased.

 This slowdown in the pace of compliance could be attributed to many factors, including the need for some countries to firmly assume the commitments and obligations defined in the international laws to establish strict national regulations applicable to controlled pharmaceutical products and chemical substances.
 Additionally, the weaknesses found in the control systems could be caused by economic agents that fear potential losses in the competitiveness and profits of their commercial activities.
 Another important factor could be the need for specialized training in international control, in order to give the responsible national authorities the necessary elements to implement effective control alternatives without harming legal commercial activities.